gamedevpl/www.gamedev.pl/games/nukes/codegen/README.md

 1. Read the source code of the application.
 2. Find the fragments marked with `@CODEGEN`
-3. Send the fragments to Vertex AI for code generation.
+3. Send the fragments to Vertex AI or OpenAI's model for code generation, depending on the `--chat-gpt` flag.
 4. Replace the fragments with the generated code.
 5. Save the updated source code.